JaganS-7/Coffee_shop/README.md

 # Coffee_shop

-This is just a simple html page (with css) and a form to collect input from users.
+This is just a simple HTML page (with CSS) and a FORM to collect input from users.